Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 You can also choose to buy

 vegetable garden plants .
-That is easy and you usually have, certainly here in
+That's easy, and you usually get good quality, especially here in

 Introduction to pre-sowing

-What is the difference between sowing and pre-sowing?
-Pre-sowing is just like sowing but with 'for' in front, right?
+What's the difference between sowing and pre-sowing?
+Pre-sowing is just like sowing, but with "for" in front, right?
 Funny, Tom.
-No, seriously now ... when you cannot sow directly in the ground where you will eventually harvest, we speak of pre-sowing.
-With pre-sowing, you also have to prick out and plant out at a later time, these terms will also be discussed later.
+No, seriously... when circumstances prevent you from sowing directly into the ground where you'll eventually harvest, we call it pre-sowing.
+With pre-sowing, you also have to prick out and transplant at a later date; we'll cover these terms later.

 Example: In this video I sow my